- 1 When Do You Need a Slip and Fall Accident Lawyer or Trip and Fall Accident Attorney?

 - Place the clothing you were wearing at the time of the accident in a plastic bag.
 Do not wash them.

 - If you have suffered any visible injury take photographs or we can do that for you.

 - Go to the hospital emergency room immediately.
 Tell the doctor about every area of your body in which you are experiencing pain.
 It is very important to make a record of your injury.

 - DO NOT speak about your case or give any statements to any employees or insurance representatives.
-Do not speak with anyone other than your lawyer.
+Do not speak with anyone other than your trip and fall accident lawyer.